-- permanent retirement from the workforce on or after reaching your preservation age, - ceasing an arrangement of employment on or after the age of 60, - turning age 65, - permanent incapacity, - having an account balance of less than \$200 when you terminate employment with an employer who contributed to UniSuper, and - death.
+- permanent retirement from the workforce on or after reaching your preservation age (if less than 60), - ceasing an arrangement of employment on or after the age of 60, - turning age 65, - permanent incapacity, - having an account balance of less than \$200 when you terminate employment with an employer who contributed to UniSuper, and - death.

-Visit the ATO website information about accessing your super.
+Visit the ATO website for information about accessing your super.